 Results

-There were slightly fewer deaths than predicted from the models in 2010 and 2011, but from 2012 to 2015 there have been an additional 42,800 deaths than predicted from up to age 90, and an additional 61,000 additional deaths up to age 95 years.
-Most additional deaths occurred after retirement age, and were more likely among males than females.
+There were slightly fewer deaths than predicted from the models in 2010 and 2011, but from 2012 to 2015 there have been an additional 42,800 deaths in England and Wales than predicted from up to age 90, and an additional 61,000 additional deaths up to age 95 years, then would have occurred had the previous (1997-2010) rate of improvement continue.
+Most additional deaths than predicted occurred after retirement age, and were more likely among males than females.

 Discussion

 Falling levels of investment in social and health care services in England & Wales since 2010 may be responsible for mortality rates at older ages either increasing or falling more slowly than would have been expected if previous improvements had continued.
+Mortality for males was improving rapidly before 2010 so had that continued many older men would have been alive by 2015.
+In actual rise in mortality was greater for older women, but we should be aware that mortality improvements among older men slowed most abruptly after 2010.

 Introduction

 In England & Wales, as in much of the rich world, continual, incremental, and predictable rates of progress in matters of wealth and health have been the norm for many decades.
-To not make progress, year on year, at rates that have continued for generations is therefore to underperform as a society, and so to regress in absolute terms and achieve less than has been achieved before is to fail badly.
+To not make progress, year on year, at rates that have continued for generations is therefore to underperform as a society, and so to regress in absolute terms, and achieve less than has been achieved before, is to fail badly at what is arguably the most important measure of social progress.

-In recent years macroeconomists have been puzzled at the UK’s slow rate of per capita growth in gross domestic product (GDP) since 2008, with arguments made about the world economy may have entered a new epoch of ‘secular stagnation’, permanently slower growth in a metric that has for more than sixty years considered a key measure of societal progress.
-The economic slowdown and stagnation in the UK has, however, been considered exceptionally poor, and linked to the Austerity agenda of the Conservative led government of 2010 to the present day, in contrast to similarly affected countries which pursued policies of economic stimulus and investment instead.
+In recent years macroeconomists have been puzzled at the UK’s slow rate of per capita growth in gross domestic product (GDP) which experienced one of the greatest recessions of modern times in the years following 2008, with arguments made about the world economy may have entered a new epoch of ‘secular stagnation’, permanently slower growth in a metric that has for more than sixty years considered a key measure of societal progress.
+The economic slowdown and stagnation in the UK has, however, been considered exceptionally poor, and has been linked to the Austerity agenda of the Conservative led government of 2010 which continues through to the present day, in contrast to similarly affected countries which pursued policies of economic stimulus and investment instead.
 [REF: Wren Lewis; Stuckler].
 In the UK, this persistent gap between actual and projected GDP per capita grew from around £6,800 per person in 2008 to more than £13,400 per person in 2015.
-Income inequalities have also grown exceptionally sharply in the UK since 2010, meaning divergences against long term trends in median earnings have been larger still [REF]
+Income inequalities have also grown exceptionally sharply in the UK since 2010, meaning divergences against long term trends in median earnings have been larger still.
+The best-off 1% saw their incomes and especially their wealth rise after 2008 whereas for the other 99% income levels fell and absolute poverty has increase [Dorling, D. (2014, 2015) Inequality and the 1%, London: Verso]